 The red blood cells require iron to transport enough oxygen to the different parts of the body.
 A drop in the iron levels can lead to anemia – a condition that reduces the number of healthy red blood cells blocking the oxygen supply to the cells and tissues.2

-The test: Examine your
+The test: Examine your nails, skin, and gums.

 The result: Most often, if you have an iron deficiency, these areas appear pale or yellow in color.
 If you observe this, consult a doctor and confirm your iron levels with a blood test.